 About

-With funding support from the Mellon Foundation, the DISCO Network convenes a national network of scholars who conduct cutting-edge research, offer critical analysis, and develop optimistic solutions about the cultural implications of technology, racial inequality, histories of exclusion, disability justice, techno-ableism, and digital racial politics.
-As scholars, we integrate critical humanistic, social scientific, and technoscientific methodologies to address current issues within the academy, the technology industry, and beyond.
-We are committed to making our work free and available to the public.
+With funding support from the Mellon Foundation, DISCO convenes a national network of scholars who conduct cutting-edge research, offer critical analysis, and develop optimistic solutions at the intersection of race, gender, sexuality, disability, technology, digital culture, and liberation.
+As scholars, we integrate critical humanistic methodologies to address current issues within the academy, the tech industry, and beyond.

 DISCO Network Activities